 Echoing this sentiment, former head of Army Special Operations Command, Retired Army Lt.
 Gen. Kenneth Tovo said that the stereotypical “operator” will no longer be a big, bearded dude, with tattoos, and a dip in his mouth, kicking doors down in the middle of the night.

-Tovo said deliberate studying and research will have to be done to determine who are the right candidates for this new type of warfare and which is the best place to find these types of people.
+According to Tovo, deliberate studying and research will have to be done to determine who are the right candidates for this new type of warfare and which is the best place to find these types of people.

 He jokingly said, “We’re going to have to be a little more proactive than sticking a sign outside the PX saying ‘if you want to join, come to the meeting on Tuesday.'”